SART Fertility Experts - Safe Surfing: The Pros and Perils of Social Media

 This is a condition when a woman has 2 or more clinical pregnancy losses (miscarriages) before the pregnancies reach 20 weeks.
 View the fact sheet

-What is Premature Ovarian Insufficiency (Also Called Premature Ovarian Failure)?
+What is Premature Ovarian Insufficiency (Previously Called Premature Ovarian Failure)?

 When a woman’s ovaries stop working before age 40, she is said to have premature ovarian insufficiency (POI).
 View the fact sheet